Multichannel Pricing Strategies for Black Friday Online Retailers

 2. Consider Your Costs

 As you calculate product pricing, you must consider your costs, such as salary, administrative, and marketing expenses during the holiday season.
 While this sounds like common knowledge, it’s vital to remember that these costs can fluctuate during Q4.
-Be prepared and ensure that your product pricing covers your production and fulfillment costs.
+Be prepared and ensure that your product pricing covers your production and fulfillment costs while aligning with your multi-channel pricing strategy.

 3. Look at What Your Competitors Are Offering

 It would help if you looked at the prices your competitors are offering before settling on a pricing plan.
 Keep a close eye on their promotions so you can spot any potential competitive advantages.
 If possible, check up on their inventory levels as well.
-When their items go out of stock, it’s an opportunity for you to increase your product pricing to reap higher margins.
+When their items go out of stock, it’s an opportunity for you to adjust your multi-channel pricing strategy to reap higher margins.

 4. Run Special Promotions